-If staff are concerned about a change in the behaviour of an individual or see something that concerns them (this could be a colleague too) they should seek advice appropriately with the designated safeguarding lead, who should contact the Local Authority Prevent Lead.
+If staff are concerned about a change in the behaviour of a pupil or colleague or see something that concerns them they should seek advice appropriately with the designated safeguarding lead, who should contact the Local Authority Prevent Lead.

 PREVENT does not require staff to do anything in addition to their normal duties, what is important is that if staff are concerned that someone is being exploited in this way they have the confidence to raise these concerns.
 The Customer Service Team and the PREVENT lead can advise and identify local referral pathways.